mosip/mosip-infra/deployment/v3/rancher/README.md

 ## Introduction
 Rancher is used to manage all your clusters.
 Typically, you would need just one installation per project or organisation.
 Install Rancher before you install MOSIP cluster.
-While Rancher may be installed native, or just using Docker on any VM, for high availability and management we recommend installing on a Kubernetes cluster.
+While Rancher may be installed native, or just using Docker on any VM, for high availability and management we recommend installing it on a Kubernetes cluster.
 You may also use the same cluster to install IAM [Keycloak](https://www.keycloak.org/).
 Here, we provide instructions to install Rancher Management Server along with Keycloak within the same cluster.

 ![](../docs/images/rancher_iam.png)